When many marketers think of social media, they immediately associate it with brand building - not sales.

 A quality social media lead generation initiative is not about Facebook “Likes” or Twitter “Retweets.”
 It is about bringing people into your sales funnel.
 That’s not the same thing as selling.

-Think of lead generation as gathering intelligence on your customers.
+Think of lead generation as gathering intelligence on your potential customers.
 You’re getting to know:

 - Who your target audience is and their interests